 On the other hand, private loans are issued by different sources, such as banks, credit unions, schools, or state agencies, and they usually have higher interest rates than federal loans.
 Moreover, in private loans, the lender decides the terms and conditions of the loan, and students usually have to start monthly payments while they’re still at school (“How do student,” 2019).

-A recent report from Pew Research Center reveals that Americans owe about $1.5 trillion in student loans.
+Student loan trends from Pew Research Center reveals that Americans owe about $1.5 trillion in student loans.
 Among adults aged 18 to 29, 34% are reported to have outstanding student loans, whereas for the older age groups, student debt is found to be less common, with only 22% of adults aged 30 to 44 having student loan debt and only 4% from those in the 45 and older age group (“5 facts about student loans,” 2019).

 Source: Pew Research Center (2019)